dibay/data-512/w1/a1/README.md

 For each API  data for all months where data is available were extracted.
 Data was as raw results into 5 separate JSON source data files available on the repository.

 * NOTE: Pageview API excludes spiders/crawlers, however data from the Pagecounts API does not
+* Note: A new page view definition tool effect on May 2015.
+This change eliminated all crawler traffic.
+In the graph described in the data analysis section, red, green and brown mark new definition.

 # Data processing
 All the json files were saved into excel files and then merged into one file.